wp-plugins/wp-lister-for-ebay/readme.txt

 2. Profile Editor

 == Changelog ==
+= 1.4.6 =
+* fixed missing setup assistant messages
+* added option to remove part compatibility table from product

+= 1.4.5 =
+* added support for adding new part compatibility tables
+* added filter to show only locked items on listings page
+* added update eBay data option to category settings page
+* improved behavior of listings and orders table - remember filter and search when using action links
+* fixed issue with listing title not being updated for items with sales
+* fixed width of profile selectors on edit product page
+* fixed word wrap in task window

 = 1.4.4 =
 * added option to show product thumbnails on listings page
 * improved warning before deleting listings from archive